jerome-pouiller/reredirect/README.md

     relink 5453 > /dev/null

-Internally, `relink` is just a small shell script that create necessary context and call `reredirect` as necessary.
-It use "named pipes".
+Internally, `relink` is just a small shell script that creates necessary context and call `reredirect` as necessary.
+It uses "named pipes".
 Using "named pipes", you can redirect output of your target to another command (as a normal pipe):

 First create a named pipe: